hackle/blog-rust/raw/state-monad.md

 (("Hello","Hackle","Howdy"),2)
 ```

-We see the input to `doubleGreetS` matches the output of `greetS`, so let's create a generic `composeS` that composes them.
+We see the input to `doubleGreetS` matches the output of `greetS`, so let's create a `composeS` that stitches them together.

 ```haskell
 composeS